-- or expanded as a direct result of growth from development.
+- Development contributions under the LTCCP Development Contribution Policy will be taken where network infrastructure, community infrastructure or reserves have to be constructed or expanded as a direct result of growth from development.
 Refer to Section B4.4 for further information on development contributions.
 V30 - 133.
 The Selwyn District Council Design Guide for Residential Subdivisions in the Living Zone and Engineering Code of Practice should be consulted when preparing and assessing applicable subdivisions. - 12.1 Subdivision General